MIJOTHY/FOR_FLUX_SAKE/README.md

 e.preventDefault();
 this.props.clearFruities()
 ```
-Since we're gonna get fluxy, we don't need (or want) to use this state-changing callback passed down from on high.
+Since we're gonna get fluxy, we don't need (or want) to use this state-changing callback passed down from 'pon high.
 Instead, we're gonna want to have our click create and dispatch an action for anything that's interested to hear and act upon.
 For now, we'll do that directly in this file as we're only dealing with this one action, but later on, we'll create a file specifically for creating actions and dispatching them.
-So, go ahead and require the FruitDispatcher you just made, and let's create an action with the type CLEAR_ALL_FRUITS.
+So, go ahead and __require__ the `FruitDispatcher` you just made, and let's create an action with the type `CLEAR_ALL_FRUITS`.
 Remember, we won't need a payload this time as we're only sending out a deletion action:
 ```js
 e.preventDefault();
 var action = {